niekwit/gps-orfeome/docs/zscores.rst

 z-score scaling
 --------------------------------------------------------------------------------
-We next scaled the z-cores to a range of -128 to -2 for negative z-scores and 2 to 128 for positive z-scores, followed by log2 transformation.
+We next scaled the z-scores to a range of -128 to -2 for negative z-scores and 2 to 128 for positive z-scores, followed by log2 transformation.
 As the z-score's direction is important, we are scaling the positive and negative z-scores separately.

 Positive z-score scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^